YoshGinton-Claroty/XSOAR/Packs/ClarotyXDome/Integrations/XDome/XDome_description.md

 * **Log Level**: Choose a log level from the drop-down list.
 * **Single engine**: Select No engine from the drop-down list.

 Click Test.
-Go to the Test results tab to view the results.
+Go to the test results tab to view the results.
 If the test was successful, click Save & exit.